A Life in Objects

 In my research question I wanted to delve deeper into this and ask further questions; does this collecting represent points in time for the purposes of triggering future reminisces?
 Do these artefacts act as both validation for our memories and by extension, and association, become imbued with our individual character?
 Do the items and artefacts we most treasure have any relation to commercial value?"

 Jon chose to use his 89 year old father-in-law, who collected and retained many things throughout his life, as subject.
-Using interviews and setting up a photo studio in his basement, Jon took hundreds of photos of his father-in-laws life's possessions and curated them alongside his father-in-law's narrative.The result is A Life in Objects a 66 pp full colour book.
+Using interviews and setting up a photo studio in his basement, Jon took hundreds of photos of his father-in-laws life's possessions and curated them alongside his father-in-law's narrative.The result is A Life in Objects a 66 pp full colour book on the Store section of this web site.